awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard-old.md

 + \(Optional\) For **Snapshot**, select whether to create an Amazon RDS DB from an existing snapshot\.
 + \(Optional\) For **DB engine**, select a database engine\.
 + \(Optional\) For **Instance Class**, select a database instance class\.
 For information about the DB instance classes, see [https://aws\.amazon\.com/rds/](http://aws.amazon.com/rds/)\.
 + For **Allocated Storage**, type the space needed for your database\.
-You can allocate between 5 GB and 1024 GB\.
+You can allocate between 5 GB and 1,024 GB\.
 You cannot update the allocated storage for a database to a lower amount after you set it\.
-In some cases, allocating a larger amount of storage for your DB instance than the size of your database can improve IO performance\.
+In some cases, allocating a larger amount of storage for your DB instance than the size of your database can improve I/O performance\.
 For information about storage allocation, see [Features](https://aws.amazon.com/rds/#features)\.
 + For **Master Username**, type a name using alphanumeric characters to use to log in to your DB instance with all database privileges\.
 + For **Master Password**, type a password containing 8–16 printable ASCII characters \(excluding /, \\, and @\)\.
 + For **Deletion Policy**, select **Create snapshot** to create a snapshot that you can use later to create another Amazon RDS database\.
 Select **Delete** to delete the DB instance when you terminate the environment\.
 If you select **Delete**, you lose your DB instance and all the data in it when you terminate the Elastic Beanstalk instance associated with it\.
 By default, Elastic Beanstalk creates and saves a snapshot\.
 You can use a snapshot to restore data to use in a new environment, but cannot otherwise recover lost data\.